-g.
-The height of a fence, wall, or hedge is measured from the abutting natural grade, prior to any grading, cut, or fill activity, or abutting finished grade, after any grading, cut, or fill activity, whichever is lower.
+f-g.
+The height of a fence, wall, or hedge is measured from the lowest abutting ground surface abutting natural grade, prior to any grading, cut, or fill activity, or abutting finished grade, after any grading, cut, or fill activity, whichever is lower of the property upon which the fence, wall, or hedge is located.

-h.
+g-h.
 On sloped surfaces, portions of a fence, wall, or hedge may exceed the maximum height for the purpose of providing a stair step-design, but each stair-step section, as measured from the horizontal midpoint, shall not exceed the maximum height.

-i.
+h.
 Within a required street-facing side yard (other than a reverse corner lot), fences, walls, and hedges are limited to six (6) feet, except for that portion of the street-facing side yard between the rear of the main dwelling structure and the rear property line, the maximum allowed height of a fence, wall, or hedge is eight (8) feet.
 On a reverse corner lot, fences, walls, and hedges within the street-facing side yard are subject to the same height limits as apply in the front yard.

-j.
+i j.
 The only decorative element allowed on top of fences, walls, and hedges in front and street side yards is lighting, which may exceed the maximum allowed height for fences, walls, and hedges up to 18 inches above the actual height of the fence, wall, or hedge or up to a maximum height limit of five (5) feet, six (6) inches.
 In all other yards, lighting and ornamentation shall not exceed the maximum allowed height for fences, walls, and hedges.
 Pilasters shall be located at least eight (8) feet from each other, as measured from the center of the pilaster.
 The maximum width of each pilaster shall be 18 inches.
 The area of the pilasters is exempt from the 50% open design calculation.

-k.
+j-k.
 All fences, walls, and hedges must comply with the corner cutoff provisions of Section 10-1-1303.

-I. Gates are subject to the same requirements as fences and walls.
+k.
+Gates are subject to the same requirements as fences and walls.

-m.
++m.
 All walls in the front yard setback or street facing side yard must be finished with plaster, stucco, or brick or other similar materials.
 Materials must be consistent for all walls.

-n.
+mn.
 Enforcement of nonconforming fences and walls established prior to October 17, 2008 may be subject to abeyance pursuant to Section 10-1-19202.

-o.
+n-o.
 If a wall or fence was legal (built pursuant to then existing codes) prior to February 23, 2017, the wall or fence shall not be subject to these standards.